Issam Jebali: Club career

 On 9 February 2015, Jebali was announced at Värnamo on a two year contract.

 On 18 July 2016, Jebali was announced at Elfsborg on a three and a half year contract.
 On 23 March 2017, he signed a new four year contract with the club through the 2021 season.

 On 8 August 2018, Jebali was announced at Rosenborg on a four year contract, after scoring 5 goals and registering 5 assists with Elfsborg.

 In January 2019, Jebali signed for Al-Wehda.
 Al-Wehda and Jebali received criticism from Rosenborg as a response to Al-Wehda appearing to announce the signing of Jebali before a deal with Rosenborg was actually finalised.

 On 30 July 2019, it was confirmed that Jebali had joined Danish Superliga club Odense Boldklub on a three-year contract.
 In September 2020, he scored four goals in three matches, and his performances led to him being named as the Danish Superliga Player of the Month.

 On 5 January 2023, Jebali officially joined Japanese side Gamba Osaka for an estimated transfer fee of 7.5 million Danish krones (around one million euros), signing a three-year contract with the club.
+He was named the 2025–26 AFC Champions League Two MVP after helping his club secure the title with a 1–0 victory over Al-Nassr in the final on 16 May 2026.